No-go theorem of anisotropic inflation via Schwinger mechanism: Induced current due to pair production

-This number density does not include time dependence because $\text{Re}\ \tau_*$ is a function of $k_1$.
+This distribution function does not include time dependence because $\text{Re}\ \tau_*$ is a function of $k_1$.
 It should be noted that the pair production occurs when $\tau$ exceeds $\text{Re}\ \tau_*$.
-We thus define the number density by introducing the step function:\footnote{ The adoption of the step function corresponds to a kind of Markov limit.
+We thus define the distribution function by introducing the step function\footnote{ The adoption of the step function corresponds to a kind of Markov limit.
 See \cite{Kluger1998,Bloch1999} for non-Markov effects in Minkowski space and \cite{Gorbar2019,Sobol2020} for those in inflation.}

 where $\tau_0$ means the initial time.

 Substituting (\ref{n3}) into (\ref{j3}), the conductive current is given by